-✓ FireWire: These ports are the standard in the Apple universe for connecting external hard drives and DVD recorders, but they do double duty as the connector of choice for peripherals like your iPod and your digital video (DV) camcorder.
+FireWire: These ports are the standard in the Apple universe for connecting external hard drives and DVD recorders, but they do double duty as the connector of choice for peripherals like your iPod and your digital video (DV) camcorder.
 (A peripheral is another silly techno-nerd term, meaning a separate device that you connect to your computer.)
-Note that the iMac G5 offers two FireWire ports, both of which are the older FireWire 400 specification.
-(The much faster FireWire 800 port is currently available on the Power Macintosh G5 and the high-end PowerBook laptops.)
+Note that the iMac offers two FireWire ports - depending on the model you choose, you'll have at least one of the older FireWire 400 specification, and you may have one of the much faster FireWire 800 ports.

-Figure 1-2: Only slightly less sexy it's the back end of an iMac G5.
+Figure 1-2: Only slightly less sexy it's the back end of an iMac.